ALOA Security Professionals Association: Establishment and early conventions

 The Associated Locksmiths of America (ALOA) was founded in 1955.
 The executive secretary was Lee Rognon of Modena, New York, with the organization establishing its first headquarters in Kingston, a city located about 25 miles north of Modena.

 The group held its first biennial convention in Chicago from July 14–16, 1956, at the Sherman Hotel, bringing together locksmiths from around the country.
 The 1956 National Convention and Trade Show was directed and managed by Robert Rognon, husband of Lee Rognon.
 The show was expected to draw 3,000 participants from 46 of the 48 American states.

 The 1958 ALOA National Convention was again held at the Sherman Hotel in Chicago, and was a two-day affair, running the weekend of July 19–20.
 Among the activities conducted by the convention was a lock-picking contest, with Glen Hickenlooper of Salt Lake City, Utah, proclaimed the national champion for a second time.

 In 1960, ALOA turned to Washington, D.C., as the location for its third biennial convention, also held in the middle of July.
 About 1200 members of the organization were in attendance, where they were viewed demonstrations of new burglary-prevention devices and were photographed and fingerprinted for identification in an effort to raise professional standards for locksmiths.
 The convention once again was the scene of a lock-picking competition, in which Flora E. Gebhart of Shamokin, Pennsylvania, won the women's division with a time of 1 minute and 41 seconds to pick a standard door lock.

 During the early 1970s the Associated Locksmiths produced two short educational films as part of an outreach program highlighting security issues with owners of homes and businesses.
 The first of these, Invitation to Burglary, narrated by actor Raymond Burr, dealt with residential crime and its prevention, while the second, Rip Off, narrated by actor Henry Fonda, concerned the security problems of business and industry.
 Both of these short films were made available for use by ALOA to groups able to raise an audience of 25 persons or more.

 Relocation

 The headquarters of the Associated Locksmiths of America was moved from Kingston, New York, to Dallas, Texas, in the summer of 1973.
 In addition to its executive offices, the group moved its central library of literature related to the history and practice of locksmithing to its new Dallas facility at this time.
 Lee Rognon remained Executive Director of ALOA at the time of the organization's move.

 Organization

 Security Expo

-ALOA hosts an Security Expo which consists of classes, networking events, exhibits, and the annual membership meeting.
+ALOA hosts a Security Expo which consists of classes, networking events, exhibits, and the annual membership meeting.
 The 2022 ALOA Security Expo was held at the South Point Hotel, Casino & Spa in Las Vegas.
-The 2023 ALOA Security Expo will be held at the Hilton Orlando Lake Buena Vista in Orlando, Florida.
+The 2023 ALOA Security Expo was held at the Hilton Orlando Lake Buena Vista in Orlando, Florida.